nhendri/job-picker/job-picker/README.md

 #### Requirements
 * The data is represented in json notation - the final version of this will be built on SharePoint, with a SharePoint list API serving as the data source
-* The list will never have more than 100 entries (ehhhhhhh....)
+* Expect list size to be under 500
 * The entire interface will be responsive
 * The jobs will be displayed in a simple table